 You may find the following leaflet useful as it provides information regarding attendance guidelines.

-Should you require any further information on these issues or would like to speak to our Education Welfare Officer, please don’t hesitate to contact us.
+Should you require any further information on these issues please don’t hesitate to contact us.